exanova-y/neuro-adjacent-notes/README.md

-# neuro-adjacent-notes
+# Neuroscience Key Concepts

-Here, you can follow along with my daily notes about core comp neuro concepts and explorations in the outer ruliads.
-I've compiled a list of content to be learned.
+List of important concepts to be covered